-Some of Harvey Reid's large number of albums (his complete catalog is nearly 500 tracks) are available on a number of online digital download services (including Amazon, eMusic, Rhapsody, CD Baby, Spotify, Napster, MySpace, Liquid Digital, Verizon, Shockhound, Nokia, LastFM, Zune, MediaNet, Tradebit, GreatIndie, Limewire, and ThumbPlay...) but much of his best recorded work has not been available online.
+More and more of Harvey Reid's large number of albums (his complete catalog is nearly 500 tracks, and some important albums are still not up..) are now available on a number of online digital download services (including Amazon, eMusic, Rhapsody, CD Baby, Spotify, Napster, MySpace, Liquid Digital, Verizon, Shockhound, Nokia, LastFM, Zune, MediaNet, Tradebit, GreatIndie, Limewire, and ThumbPlay...) but much of his best recorded work has not been available online.
 In March 2010 two new download-only solo guitar albums went into the system to help fill this void.
 The Solo Guitar Project: Vol. 1 (LISTEN / BUY ONLINE) and The Solo Guitar Project: Vol 2 (LISTEN / BUY ONLINE) each contains 12 instrumental tracks collected from previous recordings.
 These feature his inimitable 6-string, 12-string and slide guitar compositions and his arrangements of traditional melodies for solo guitar.
 The cuts, recorded between 1986 and 2000, have been remixed and remastered, and sound stellar.
 For a list of songs on these albums and the liner notes, click here.
 It is not yet clear if these will be pressed and sold as CD's.
 We welcome your feedback.
 Read more about it.

 Harvey stayed home again instead of touring, and in addition to making 3 more guitar albums and organizing his large back catalog of recordings, he started releasing a series of much-needed books that show how to use the partial capo.
 Capo Voodoo: Book 1- the "Cut" Capo Chord Book is a landmark work, showing 1200 chords and 24 ways to use the popular 3-string (Esus) partial capo.
 Soon to follow will be books about the Woodie's G-Band capo and the Planet Waves Trio, and a giant (nearly 400 page) encyclopedia of partial capo knowledge is also well under way.